cube2matrix/Krypton/README.md

 ### Shortest Path Search
 Always when running in single thread, we use Dijkstra or Bell-Ford algorithm to find shortest pathes, but in paralle situation, the former 2 algorithm is not easy to implement.
-But we can use BFS in paralle which maps process on each node to find all shortest pathes.
+But we can use parallel Breadth-First Search which maps process on each node to find all shortest pathes.

 The idea of algorithm we implemented is from [Ulrik Brandes](http://www.inf.uni-konstanz.de/algo/publications/b-vspbc-08.pdf)